edmazur/everquest-robot-stanvern/README.md

 - Game: Listens for ToD reports in guild chat and sends to Discord.

 # TODO
-- Make it feasible for other people to run this (build system? uber jar?).
-- Document setup/running instructions.
 - Eliminate references to my local file system.
 - Eliminate Runtime.exec() usage.
 - Eliminate System.err/System.out logging.